Thisismo7a/Insta_checker/README.md

 ------------------------------------------------------------------
                                                     How It Work ?
 ------------------------------------------------------------------
-0- Follow My Instagram Account  🙂🙂 @Thisismo7a
+0- Follow My Github Acc
 ------------------------------------------------------------------
-1- Enter The UserName Of the Account You Want To Hack
+1- Enter The UserName Of the Account You Want To Atack
 ------------------------------------------------------------------
-2- Enter Your Telegram ID
+2- Enter Your Telegram ID ( for sending result to ur boot , press entre to skip )
 ------------------------------------------------------------------
-3- Entre Your Telegram Boot Token
+3- Entre Your Telegram Boot Token ( for sending result to ur boot , press entre to skip )
 ------------------------------------------------------------------
-4- Entre The Password list Name File
+4- Entre The Password list Name File ( should be in the same curent path for the tool )
 ------------------------------------------------------------------
-5- Wait for Hacking ...
+5- Wait for atacking ...
 ------------------------------------------------------------------
 ------------------------------------------------------------------
      This work By MO7A_DEVIL Do NOt Still This Script !!!!